BelmY/wikiSDoR/Using-GrOsmoSDR-as-signal-source.md

-gr-osmosdr allows you to use variety of SDR hardware with OpenWebRX, including:
+<a href="http://sdr.osmocom.org/trac/wiki/GrOsmoSDR">GrOsmoSDR</a> is a GNU Radio block, which allows you to use variety of SDR hardware with OpenWebRX, including:

 * FunCube Dongle
 * bladeRF